The Magic Of Seeing The World Through Another’s Eyes

 How to set your opinions aside, and open the door to new perspectives

 Whenever I read, hear, or see something new or different, I ask myself three questions.

 Yet, by setting aside snap judgments and irrational opinions, I discovered a way to create more headroom and flexibility in my thought process — as if I’d given myself permission to objectively observe the world in a completely neutral mindset.
-Understand, this process didn’t just happen — or come easy.
+Frankly, this process didn’t just happen — or come easy.
 It was harder than it sounds.
-Because shifting away from auto-rejection can put a lot of stress on a previously easy-by-default life.
+Because shifting away from auto-reject mode can put a lot of stress on a previously easy-by-default life.

 And then . . . something wonderful begins to happen.

 Ready to live your best life?
 Take a “Look Inside” the Real Life Series and begin your journey to personal success and happiness — today!